 Simon & Schuster, in fact, does not review unsolicited manuscripts and recommends finding an agent via literary Marketplace here.
 Penguin Random House recommends the same service.
 HarperCollins also does not accept unsolicited manuscripts, but runs three digital imprints, Avon Impulse, Witness Impulse, and HarperLegend which accept submissions in the romance, mystery/thrilller and transformational fiction genres respectively.

 Smaller publishing houses often list their submission guidelines prominently on their websites.
+It’s helpful too to keep up-to-date on publishing trends.

 Given the hurdles of landing a book publishing contract via a major publishing house as a first-time author, it often is wiser to choose a smaller publisher or self-publish.
 These can be paths towards a publishing deal in their own right because: